 Use case: I have an excel dataset that contains public companies info like ticker symbol, industry etc.

-But, I am interested in created an online portfolio on say Yahoo Finance which requires comma separated ticker symbols for multiple entries, and off-course I am not interested in inserting data individually (maybe I am lazy or want to save time & energy or their maybe just too much data to work with, any the case I think their is no point going one by one if you can do it all at once and more effectively).
+And, I am interested in creating an online portfolio on say Yahoo Finance which requires comma separated ticker symbols for multiple entries, and off-course I am not looking to insert data individually (maybe I am lazy or want to save time & energy or there maybe just too much data to work with, any the case I think their is no point going one by one if you can do it all at once and more effectively).

 I will be taking all the ticker symbols.